 How can I break free from this cycle?
 My business does not generate enough income to be able to hire people that could help me.
 I should control my mornings, but once I start work, I already seem to be behind.
 I’ve tried to implement some of your strategies, but haven’t been consistent.
 I’m looking forward to reading your book, and hopefully getting this all under control.

 Frank, I understand how you feel.
-I’ve experienced your dilemma first hand and developed proven strategies that will help you overcome it.
+I’ve experienced your dilemma firsthand and developed proven strategies to help you overcome it.

 In fact, just by coincidence, I taught these strategies to another “Frank from the Netherlands” last summer and he used them to increase him income 10X from $12,000/month to $120,000/month–all while having more date nights, free time, and several amazing vacations.

 So, let’s give you the same strategies right now…

 1. Ruthlessly Eliminate Your Distractions and Temptations